 - Beauty creams and hand lotions

-Ulcerative dermatitis is associated with trauma, wounds, diabetes, and intestinal parasites.
-The parrot creates ulcers by picking at the skin, which becomes itchy over time.
-Secondary bacterial infections then occur.
+Ulcerative dermatitis is associated with trauma, wounds, diabetes, and parasites.
+The parrot causes ulcers by picking at the skin with its beak, which becomes itchy over time.

-Parrots are prone to arthritis, which commonly occurs on the digits due to standing on poorly-sized perches for too long.
-Older parrots are more likely to have it, but it can develop at any age.
-Symptoms of arthritis include:
+Parrots are prone to arthritis in the toes due to standing on poorly-sized perches.
+Older parrots are more likely to be affected, but it can happen at any age.
+The symptoms of arthritis include: